- Associate Professor Molly Dragiewicz

 - International Consortium for Feminist Research on Antifeminist Movements (FEMRAM)

-domestic violence, child custody, family law, gender, feminist, criminology, antifeminism, violence against women, sexual assault, human trafficking
+domestic violence, technology, family law, gender, feminist, criminology, violence against women, child custody, DMRC, CJRC

 Domestic Violence: Unheard Voices.
 Moderated by ABC Radio National’s Paul Barclay and recorded for later broadcast on Big Ideas.
 Caxton Legal Centre and QUT Law Faculty.
 September 29, 2016.
 Brisbane, QLD.

 Social Ecology of Domestic Violence.
 Queensland Police Service District Officer, Domestic and Family Violence Workshop.
 May 25, 2016.
 Brisbane, QLD.

 Sex Differences in Domestic Violence: Recent Research.
 Legal Aid Queensland.
 May 13, 2014.
 Brisbane, QLD.

 Sex Differences in Domestic Violence: Recent Research.
 Queensland Centre for Domestic and Family Violence Research.
 February 4, 2014.
 Mackay, QLD.